Lezzio/compiler/compiler/README.md

 ## Source Files
 - `ifcc.g4` contains the grammar in antlr4 format
-- `main.cpp` contains the C++ code to call the antlr4-generated parser on the file name provided in the command line.
+- `main.cpp` contains the C++ code to call the antlr4-generated parser on the file functionName provided in the command line.
 - `CodeGenVisitor.h` produces the actual assembly-language output

 ## Prerequisites